 Council

-The minutes for the Sandgate Parish Council Meeting, held at 6.30pm on Monday 23rd June 2025, in Sandgate Library.
+The minutes for the Sandgate Annual Parish Meeting, held at 6.30pm on Monday 18th May 2026, in Sandgate Library.

 The Parish meeting is open to press and public.
 If you would like to attend this meeting, please notify clerk@sandgate-pc.gov.uk in advance.
 Letting us know allows us to make sure we have sufficient seats for you and allow reasonable spacing.